epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/README.md

 In order to evaluate the impact of global events (like the 2007-2008 financial crisis) on movie budgets and revenues we will compare data before, during, and after the event.
 We’ll use statistical tests to determine if the differences (if any) pre- and post-event are significant.

-- **Q5: Correlation Between Movie Content and the Global Financial Crisis** We analyze the movie plot summaries for the frequency of money-related vocabulary using natural language processing (NLP) techniques in order to determine if there's a correlation between the frequency of certain words in movie plots and box office success.
+- **Q5: Correlation Between Money Related Movies and the Global Financial Crisis** We analyze the movie plot summaries for the frequency of money-related vocabulary using natural language processing (NLP) techniques in order to determine if there's a correlation between the frequency of certain words in movie plots and box office success.
 Additionally, we compare the frequency of such words in movies made before and after the global financial crisis.

 - **Q6: Predictive Analysis of Movie Revenue**